 Avoid the spread of drywall dust, especially in a big project that involves removing all of the drywall from a room.

-- Move small pieces of furniture outside the room and cover larger pieces furniture with drop cloths or tarps.
+- Move small pieces of furniture outside the room and cover larger pieces of furniture with drop cloths or tarps.
 You can also use plastic sheeting.

-- First, measure the section if drywall you need to remove and mark the dimensions with a pencil.
+- First, measure the section of drywall you need to remove and mark the dimensions with a pencil.

 - Make the initial cut with a reciprocating or oscillating saw with a circular blade.
 Only cut deep enough to cut through the drywall and paneling.